narrenorg/narrenschiff/docs/narrenschiff/quickstart.rst

 Introduction
 ============

-``narrenschiff`` is a configuration management tool for Kubernetes.
+``narrenschiff`` is a configuration management tool for Kubernetes inspired by Ansible.
 It can be used to easily source control your manifests, and to actually encrypt your ``Secret`` resources.
 In addition to encrypting secrets, it can also encrypt whole configuration files.
 In essence, it is a wrapper around various tools (e.g. ``helm``, and ``kubectl``).
 All tools are executed locally on the host OS.

 Requirements
 ------------